 By using the power-down mode on the AD7910/AD7920 when not converting, the average power consumption of the ADC decreases at lower throughput rates.
-Figure 22 shows how, as the throughput rate is reduced, the device remains in its power-down state longer and the average power consumption over time drops accordingly.
+Figure 12 shows how, as the throughput rate is reduced, the device remains in its powerdown state longer and the average power consumption over time drops accordingly.

-For example, if the AD7910/AD7920 is operated in a continuous sampling mode with a throughput rate of 100 kSPS and an SCLK of 5 MHz ($V{\rm DD}$ = 5 V), and the device is placed in the power-down mode between conversions, the power consumption is calculated as follows.
+For example, if the AD7910/AD7920 is operated in a continuous sampling mode with a throughput rate of 100 kSPS and an SCLK of 5 MHz ( $V{DD}$ = 5 V), and the device is placed in the power-down mode between conversions, the power consumption is calculated as follows:

-The power dissipation during normal mode is 15 mW ($V{\rm DD}$ = 5 V).
+The power dissipation during normal mode is 15 mW ( $V{DD}$ = 5 V).
 The power dissipation includes the power dissipated while the part is entering power-down mode, the power dissipated during the dummy conversion (when the part is exiting power-down mode and powering up), and the power dissipated during conversion.

-As mentioned in the power-down mode section, to enter power-down mode, \overline{CS} has to be brought high anywhere between the second and tenth SCLK falling edge.
-Therefore, the power consumption when entering power-down mode varies depending on the number of SCLK cycles used.
-In this example, five SCLK cycles are used to enter power-down mode.
-This gives a time period of $5 \times (1/f{SCLK}) = 1~\mu s$.
+As mentioned in the power-down mode section, to enter powerdown mode, $\overline{CS}$ has to be brought high anywhere between the second and 10th SCLK falling edge.
+Therefore, the power consumption when entering power-down mode will vary depending on the number of SCLK cycles used.
+In this example, five SCLK cycles will be used to enter power-down mode.
+This gives a time period of 5 × (1/fSCLK) = 1 μs.

-The power-up time is 1 μ s, which implies that only five SCLK cycles are required to power up the part.
-However, \overline{CS} has to remain low until at least the tenth SCLK falling edge when exiting power-down mode.
+The power-up time is 1 $\mu$ s, which implies that only five SCLK cycles are required to power up the part.
+However, $\overline{CS}$ has to remain low until at least the 10th SCLK falling edge when exiting power-down mode.
 This means that a minimum of nine SCLK cycles have to be used to exit power-down mode and power up the part.

-So, if nine SCLK cycles are used, the time to power up the part and exit power-down mode is $9 \times (1/f{SCLK}) = 1.8 \,\mu s$.
+So, if nine SCLK cycles are used, the time to power up the part and exit power-down mode is $9 \times (1/f{SCLK}) = 1.8 \ \mu s$ .

-Finally, the conversion time is $16 \times (1/f{SCLK}) = 3.2 \,\mu s$.
+Finally, the conversion time is $16 \times (1/f{SCLK}) = 3.2 \ \mu s$ .

-Therefore, the AD7910/AD7920 can be said to dissipate 15 mW for 3.2 μ s + 1.8 μ s + 1 μ s = 6 μ s during each conversion cycle.
-If the throughput rate is 100 kSPS, the cycle time is 10 μ s and the average power dissipated during each cycle is $(6/10) \times (15 \text{ mW}) = 9 \text{ mW}$.
-The power dissipation when the part is in power-down has not been taken into account because the shutdown current is so low and it does not have any effect on the overall power dissipation value.
+Therefore, the AD7910/AD7920 can be said to dissipate 15 mW for 3.2 $\mu$ s + 1.8 $\mu$ s + 1 $\mu$ s = 6 $\mu$ s during each conversion cycle.
+If the throughput rate is 100 kSPS, the cycle time is 10 $\mu$ s and the average power dissipated during each cycle is (6/10) × (15 mW) = 9 mW.
+The power dissipation when the part is in power-down has not been taken into account as the shutdown current is so low and it does not have any effect on the overall power dissipation value.

-If $V{DD}=3$ V, SCLK = 5 MHz, and the device is again in power-down mode between conversions, the power dissipation during normal operation is 4.2 mW.
-Assuming the same timing conditions as before, the AD7910/AD7920 can now be said to dissipate 4.2 mW for 6 μ s during each conversion cycle.
-With a throughput rate of 100 kSPS, the average power dissipated during each cycle is $(6/10) \times (4.2 \text{ mW}) = 2.52 \text{ mW}$.
-Figure 22 shows the power vs. throughput rate when using the power-down mode between conversions with both 5 V and 3 V supplies.
+If $V{DD}$ = 3 V, SCLK = 5 MHz and the device is again in powerdown mode between conversions, the power dissipation during normal operation is 4.2 mW.
+Assuming the same timing conditions as before, the AD7910/AD7920 can now be said to dissipate 4.2 mW for 6 μs during each conversion cycle.
+With a throughput rate of 100 kSPS, the average power dissipated during each cycle is (6/10) × (4.2 mW) = 2.52 mW.
+Figure 12 shows the power versus throughput rate when using the power-down mode between conversions with both 5 V and 3 V supplies.

-Power-down mode is intended for use with throughput rates of approximately 160 kSPS and under because at higher sampling rates there is no power saving made by using the power-down mode.
+Power-down mode is intended for use with throughput rates of approximately 160 kSPS and under, because at higher sampling rates there is no power saving made by using the power-down mode.

-Figure 22.
+Figure 12.
 Power vs. Throughput Rate